About the author

 https://filminmaine.com/

-Qualified expenditures include expenses directly incurred in the state for pre-production, production, or post-production.
+Qualified expenditures for both of these two incentives include expenses directly incurred in the state for pre-production, production, or post-production.

 HTML Table Generator